Works in progress

 The language we use does not reflect the world; it selectively picks out remarkable facets of it.
 Given this, how do we use language to learn about the world?
 Some of my projects have investigated how parents selectively remark on the world to young children, and how children learn from this selective description; how adults interpret description to make inferences about new categories; and how selective description affects computational models' representations of word meaning.

 I am currently a postdoc in the Social Interaction Lab with Robert Hawkins at Stanford.
-I did my PhD at the University of Chicago working in the Communication and Learning Lab and the Goldin-Meadow Lab.
+I did my PhD at the University of Chicago working with Dan Yurovsky and the Susan Goldin-Meadow.